ionic-team/enterprise-couchbase-lite/website/docs/tutorials/hotel-search.md

 }
 ```

 Finally, update the UI to display each hotel's bookmark status.
 Show a transparent bookmark icon from Ionicons next to each hotel listing.
-If the hotel has been bookmarked, then show a filled in icon with the color red.
+If the hotel has been bookmarked, then show a red filled-in icon.

 ```html
 <!-- src/app/tab1/tab1.page.html -->